top of page

 Schools

 Behavior-based awareness training has reduced disciplinary incidents and increased staff confidence in intervention readiness.
+This training empowers educators to act decisively when they notice concerning behaviors.

 Workplaces